 How does WEP affect your social security benefit?

 If you are collecting a pension from a country or a company/state/city in which you didn’t pay social security taxes, you may have a WEP reduction.
 The amount of the WEP reduction is based on 2 things:

 - The value of your uncovered pension

-- The number of years that you worked and had substantial earnings
+- The amount of years that you have worked in the U.S.

 |Years working in the U.S.||Maximum WEP Reduction|

 Source: Social Security